Georgina Rawes of Ethical Consumer looks at vegan shoes on the market, and how they measure up environmentally and ethically.

 Freerangers makes vegan shoes and accessories from a workshop in the UK and states that its workers share the same working conditions ‘as you would expect for yourself’.
 They also repair all of their shoes rather than waste them, which are made out of recycled denims and vegan canvas.
 All the products also carry the Vegan Trademark.

 Beyond Skin is a luxury designer brand that produces its footwear in Spain.
 The brand works closely with its factories to ensure that no-one is exploited.
 They also try to source its components and fabrics as locally to its factories as possible to reduce its carbon footprint.
-They are a Vegan Trademark holder.

 Ethical Wares stocks over 500 vegan and cruelty free products.
 It has been running for over 20 years and believes that ‘the struggle for a better deal for animals cannot be separated from that same struggle for human rights’.